sullivankevint/TSA-througput-data/README.md

 Currently updated with releases through 14 JULY 2020.

+Data for week of June 7 - June 13, 2020 will have missing datapoints due to poor formatting in the PDF release.
+Addition of those data is still pending as it requires quite a bit of manual cleaning.

 Data parsed by Tabula.
 Cleaning scripts in python and R written by Kevin Sullivan

 Data maintained by quarter to keep file sizes down.